fizalihsan/fizalihsan.github.io/source/technology/virtualization.md

 ## Pods

 * Pods represent the atomic unit of work in a Kubernetes cluster.
-* Pods arecomprised of one or more containers working together symbiotically.
+* Pods = one or more containers working together symbiotically.
 * To create a Pod, you write a Pod manifest and submit it to the Kubernetes API server by using the command-line tool or (less frequently) by making HTTP and JSON calls to the server directly.
 * Pods are described in a Pod manifest file - in yaml or json format.
 They are stored in etcd (persistent storage)
 * All containers in a pod always land on the same machine
 * Each container within a Pod runs in its own cgroup, but they share a number of Linux namespaces.
 * Applications running in the same Pod
 	* share the same IP address and port space (network namespace),
-	* have the same hostname (UTS namespace),
+	* have the same hostname (Unix Time Sharing[UTS] namespace),
-	* and can communicate using native interprocess communication channels over System V IPC or POSIX message queues (IPC namespace).
+	* and can communicate using native interprocess communication channels over System V IPC or POSIX message queues (Interprocess Communication [IPC] namespace).
 	* Containers in different Pods running on the same node might as well be on different servers.
 * Pods don’t move and must be explicitly destroyed and rescheduled.
 * ___When to create a pod?___
 	* Will these containers work correctly if they land on different machines?
 If yes, then don't group them in a prod.
 Else, put them together in a pod. e.g., if all the containers want to share the file system.
 * __How a pod is created?__
-	* User creates a pod from command-line via kubectl or submitting a manifest file
+	* User creates a pod from command-line via kubectl or by submitting a manifest file
 	* The Kubernetes API server accepts and processes Pod manifests before storing them in persistent storage (etcd).
 	* The scheduler uses the Kubernetes API to find Pods that haven’t been scheduled to a node.
 	* The scheduler then places the Pods onto nodes depending on the resources and other constraints expressed in the Pod manifests.